tm-raph-alba/infra-design-milestone-raph/README.md

 ## Design decisions

+**VM sizing: Standard_B2s_v2 (2 vCPU, 8 GB, burstable).** The burstable (B-series) family matches the workload shape.
+A web server with ≤50 concurrent users is fit in a low CPU baseline plus burst credits.
+The same burstable reasoning applies to the database tier (B1ms), and the VM's OS disk uses Standard_LRS because it serves only the OS and static content.

-**Managed PostgreSQL instead of a database on the VM.** The brief lists "single VM" and "single DB" as separate constraints, signaling two resources.
-The managed service provides automated backups, patching, and resource isolation for ~USD 15–25/month — responsibilities that would otherwise fall on a single unmonitored VM.
-The VM is the stateless, rebuildable tier; the database is the stateful tier on infrastructure designed to protect state.
+**Managed PostgreSQL instead of a database on the VM.** The brief lists "single VM" and "single DB" as separate constraints.
+The PSQL managed service provides automated backups, patching, and resource isolation for ~USD 20/month.

 **Private-only database.** The Flexible Server runs in VNet-integrated mode in a delegated subnet with a private DNS zone.
 It has no public endpoint from outside the VNet.
 Access is doubly restricted: Resides in a private subnet plus an NSG rule allowing 5432 only from the app subnet.